alexanderjanke/alexanderjanke/README.md

 ### Heya

-- 🔭 I’m currently working on mostly private repos...
+- 🔭 I’m currently working on mostly private repos for work
-- 🌱 I’m currently learning TailwindCSS, Elasticsearch, Vue
+- 🌱 I’m currently learning TailwindCSS, Elasticsearch, React/Next
 - 👯 I’m looking to collaborate on: feel free to contact me

 - 📫 How to reach me: